Updated: Apr 19, 2022

 Step 2: Collect key environmental data

 Data for each scenario segment and product will be collected using available information based on the organization's borrower database information and market information from public and company licensed private sources.
 While participant independence is required for scenario modeling, base information should be shared across participants.
-As a valuable participant, those members providing the data should also participate in the scenario planning exercise.
+As valuable participants, those members providing the data should also participate in the scenario planning exercise.
 Data that does not exist but is likely correlated to credit loss in the context of the uncertainty condition should be noted.
 This is a critical step as this is the information field from which all participants will create.

 Step 3: Select key predictive credit drivers

-The first step in the build stage is for each participant or team to familiarize them selves with the predictive credit drivers.
+The first step in the build stage is for each participant or team to familiarize themselves with the predictive credit drivers.
 At this point, participants will:

 Independently select a fixed number of credit drivers they believe to be correlated to credit risk and in the context of the uncertainty condition.

-Participate in a challenge session to consider additional data and to advocate for the participants data selection.
+Participate in a challenge session to consider additional data and to advocate for the participants' data selection.

 At a minimum, one participant or team per segment and product is necessary.
 To increase the accuracy of the simulation, it is recommended to have multiple participants per segment.

 Based on step 3, the participants will rate the relative importance and interactions of the credit loss drivers.
 This step is crucial to building an effective scoring model.
 The weighting factors must be accurate and enjoy the consensus of the group.
-The Analytic Hierarchy Process (AHP) is the gold standard for performing this critical step.
-(11) This step collects the judgement of the credit risk experts in an objective manner.
+The Analytic Hierarchy Process (AHP) is the gold standard for performing this critical step. [xi] This step collects the judgment of the credit risk experts in an objective manner.

 Step 5: Analyze the results

 The facilitator-led credit loss scoring sessions generate a significant amount of data to analyze, requiring the generation of several charts and tables to support the analysis and facilitate the CLRB’s review and decision.
-The analysis covers strategic business value and profitability, credit loss and other performance driver related costs, and strategic risks.
+The analysis covers strategic business value and profitability, credit loss and other performance driver-related costs, and strategic risks.
 The analysis approach enables the separation and clarification of objectives, facts, and the judgments of the team members.

 Step 6: Optimize forecast based on scenario outcomes